mohsinulhaq/react-popper-tooltip/migrating.md

 - `closeOnReferenceHidden` has been removed.

-We've decided it's a bad user experience when the user scrolls the page and the tooltip unexpectedly disappears.
+We've decided it's a bad user experience when the user scrolls the page, and the tooltip unexpectedly disappears.
-Instead, additional attributes `data-popper-reference-hidden` and `data-popper-escaped` were added to the tooltip container .
+Instead, additional attributes `data-popper-reference-hidden` and `data-popper-escaped` were added to the tooltip container.
 They set to true if the trigger element or the tooltip element gets out of boundaries.
 You can use them in your CSS to hide the tooltip or the triigger.

 More information and usage examples [here](https://popper.js.org/docs/v2/modifiers/hide/).